Sonnet 152

 That every eye desires to know her name,

-And supplicating prayers beg troth to gain.
+And fervent prayers seek only troth to gain.

 You wield such power pure with golden grace